thEpisode/whatsapp-bot/README.md

 ## Purpose

-This project was developed to automate some daily tasks and including NLP (Natural Language Processing) into WhatsApp assistant but is developed under Non-Official API's because is an experiment and not able to Enterprise-Level Production stage.
+This project was developed to automate some daily tasks including NLP (Natural Language Processing) into WhatsApp messages.
+Developed under Non-Official API's because is an experiment and not able to Enterprise-Level Production stage.

 ## Features